RaduTek/youtube-win/README.md

 ## How to use

-- Download or build the application yourself.
+- Install with ClickOnce, download a pre-built version or build the application yourself.
 It's a single EXE, only depending on .NET Framework 2.0
-- Launch it, go to Menu > Settings and type in the address of your yt2009 instance
+- Launch it, go to Menu > Settings and type in the address of your instance
 - Enjoy: search for and watch videos

 ## Requirements